#AskGraydon: Is there a way to heal sun damage after the fact?

 Before I answer your wonderful question, I just want to say thank you for your support; it truly means so much to me!

 Now, let’s get to it.

-We’ve all been there—sitting outside on a beautiful, sunny day, sipping a refreshing smoothie, not really thinking about when to reapply the SPF.
+We’ve all been there—sitting outside on a beautiful, sunny day, sipping a refreshing glass of iced tea, not really thinking about when to reapply the SPF.
 That evening, after a delightful day of fresh air, you look in the mirror and… YIKES!
 You see the redness.
 Suddenly you feel the burning and the itching and the regret for not paying more attention to sun protection.

 It happens to the best of us!
 Maybe even more than once.